ohata-toast/Network-VPC/en/console-guide.md

 ### Subnet Static Route
 By using a subnet's **Static Route** setting, it is possible to pass the routing rules that instances in the subnet will set in the routing table within the instances at boot time.

-* The routing rules registered in **Static Route** are sent by being included in the "classless-static-routes" option of the response to the DHCP request requested by the instance.
+* The routing rules registered in **Static Route** are sent by being included in the ‘classless-static-routes’ option of the response to the DHCP request requested by the instance.
 The DHCP client running in the instance registers the content of this option in the routing table.

 * The method of reflecting the ‘classless-static-routes’ option varies depending on the OS type, distribution, or DHCP client version running on the instance.
 However, it is generally reflected when the DHCP client is first started, such as instance booting, and is not reflected when renewing the DHCP lease.
 Therefore, when you edit a subnet's **Static Route**, the change may not take effect immediately on the running instances, so it is recommended to reboot the running target instances if possible.